 Day 03 (S2)

 Rina and Alice shared a room at the inn in Vorovni, and Kin and Aurelius shared a room.
-Rina does not need to sleep since she is an Elf - so she was fully awake for 4 of the 8 hours while the others slept.
+Rina did not need to sleep since she is an Elf - so she was fully awake for 4 of the 8 hours while the others slept.

 In the night, Alice was tossing and turning, talking a bit in her sleep.
 Rina listened intently, but did not wake her.